eddelbuettel/rcppspdlog/README.md

-## RcppSpdlog: Bundling of spdlog for use from R and Rcpp
+## RcppSpdlog: Bundling of spdlog for use from R

 ### About